Satyam9787/css_mini_projects/README.md

 # css_mini_projects
-I create a recipe website
+this is a normal food and sweets delivery website
+This website was created by me